zahraakarim/SQL-bookshop/README.md

 ### 18. Handle deletion of parent records

 Handle the deletion of a book.
 When it is deleted, all of the associated records in the books_genres table should get deleted too.
-(This should be achieved by altering the books_genres table)
+For this update your `CREATE TABLE` statement in `14` to make your `books_genres` table automatically delete the relevant rows.

 Handle the deletion of an author.
 When they are deleted, all of their books should get deleted too.
-(This should be achieved by altering the books table and the books_genres table)
+(This should be achieved by altering both the books table in `02` and the books_genres table in `14`)

 ## More Challenges